What Does it Take to Be a Retail Loss Prevention Specialist?

 Types of Retail Loss Prevention Specialist

-In 2016, there was an estimated number of 133,800 jobs in the United States for Retail Loss Prevention Specialist.
+In the United States, there were 133,800 jobs for Retail Loss Prevention Specialist in 2016.
 New jobs are being produced at a rate of 8.4% which is above the national average.
 The Bureau of Labor Statistics predicts 11,300 new jobs for Retail Loss Prevention Specialist by 2026.
-The BLS estimates 35,200 yearly job openings in this field.
+There will be an estimated 35,200 positions for Loss Prevention Specialist per year.